 Our state and local tax practice is wide-ranging, including income taxes, excise taxes, sales and use taxes, business and occupation (B&O) taxes, real estate transfer taxes, tobacco taxes and other taxes.
+We also represent clients in audits, administrative appeals, and litigation.

 Our attorneys have worked collaboratively with clients in a variety of industries, including forest products, metals, food processing, high-tech, hospitality and telecommunications.
 We also represent public utilities, transportation companies, wineries, and owners of office buildings and other commercial properties.